 * The Out-of-Network Referral Policy does not apply to members enrolled in plans that do not include out-of-network benefits [e.g., Horizon HMO, Horizon EPO, OMNIA Health Plans, Horizon Medicare Blue Value (HMO) etc.].

 Our Out-of-Network Referral Policy applies to referrals made to any nonparticipating physician, other health care professional or facility (including clinical laboratories and ambulatory surgery centers).
 All physicians and other health care professionals who participate in our managed care and/or PPO networks are required to adhere to our Out-of-Network Referral Policy.

 Horizon BCBSNJ expects participating physicians and other health care professionals to ensure that, whenever possible, their Horizon BCBSNJ patients and patients enrolled through other Blue Cross and/or Blue Shield Plans are referred to participating physicians, other health care professionals or facilities unless the member wishes to use his or her out-of-network benefits and understands that higher out-of-pocket expenses will be incurred.

 Participating physicians and other health care professionals should contact us for authorization if they believe that the necessary expertise does not exist within our network or that there is no available participating physician, other health care professional or facility to provide services to the member.
-If Horizon BCBSNJ agrees that a participating physician, other health care professional or facility is not available, the member’s in-network coverage will apply to the
+If Horizon BCBSNJ agrees that a participating physician, other health care professional or facility is not available, the member's in-network coverage will apply to the out-of-network referral.